corticph/corti-sdk-javascript/README.md

 ## Contributing

-While we value open-source contributions to this SDK, this library is generated programmatically.
+While we value open-source contributions to this SDK, this repo is (mostly) generated programmatically.
-Additions made directly to this library would have to be moved over to our generation code, otherwise they would be overwritten upon the next generated release.
+Additions made directly to this code would have to be moved over to our generation code, otherwise they would be overwritten upon the next generated release.
 Feel free to open a PR as a proof of concept, but know that we will not be able to merge it as-is.
 We suggest opening an issue first to discuss with us!